kubeflow/website/content/en/docs/distributions/azure/deploy/install-kubeflow.md

 ## Kubeflow installation

-**Important**: To deploy Kubeflow on Azure with multi-user authentication and namespace separation, use the instructions for [Authentication using OICD in Azure](/docs/azure/authentication-oidc).
+**Important**: To deploy Kubeflow on Azure with multi-user authentication and namespace separation, use the instructions for [Authentication using OIDC in Azure](/docs/azure/authentication-oidc).
 The instructions in this guide apply only to a single-user Kubeflow deployment.
 Such a deployment cannot be upgraded to a multi-user deployment at this time.

 **Note**: kfctl is currently available for Linux and macOS users only.
 If you use Windows, you can install kfctl on Windows Subsystem for Linux (WSL).
 Refer to the official [instructions](https://docs.microsoft.com/en-us/windows/wsl/install-win10) for setting up WSL.